tdooms/bilinear-decomposition/readme.md

 - **MNIST**: The training setup and analysis of small MNIST and FMNIST models.
 - **Language**: The transformer model used for the TinyStories analysis.

+## Research

+This is a snapshot of our work for the paper.
+Please refer to [this repo](https://github.com/tdooms/bilinear-interp) for an up-to-date version of our research.
+Note that the code there will be messy!